henryshieh/Hackintosh-ROG-Strix-Z790A/README.md

 ### USB Issues
 - Reduced port count to below 15 to comply with macOS limitations
-- Sleep/Wake may be broken if you connect mainboard's Type-C port to a monitor (in my case, LG 34WK95U-W) with Thunderbolt/Type-C support.
+- Sleep/Wake may be broken if you connect mainboard's Type-C port to a monitor (in my case, LG 34WK95U-W) with Thunderbolt/Type-C support due to unknown power source conflict.
 Use mainboard's Type-A port or monitor's Type-B port instead.

 ### NVMe TRIM Compatibility
 - Since Monterey, APFS has had compatibility issues with NVMe TRIM, causing long boot times or premature SSD failure
 - Setting `SetApfsTrimTimeout` in OpenCore does not fully resolve the problem
-- The **only** reliable solution is to use an NVMe SSD known to be compatible, such as the **WD Black SN850X**, which is widely regarded as stable
+- The **only** reliable solution is to use an NVMe SSD well-known to be compatible, such as the **WD Black SN850X**

 ## Optimization

-- If your SMBIOS is set to **MacPro7,1**, you can use `resourceconverter.sh` from CPUFriend to convert the `plist` from **iMacPro1,1** into `CPUFriendDataProvider.kext`, ensuring proper CPU performance.
+- If your SMBIOS is set to **MacPro7,1**, you can use `resourceconverter.sh` from CPUFriend to convert the X86PlatformPlugin plist for **iMacPro1,1** into `CPUFriendDataProvider.kext`, ensuring proper peak CPU performance.
+This is the easiest way.
 - Run benchmark (such as GeekBench6) to compare with Windows 11 CPU/GPU performance scores.

 ## Conclusion